Laurel forest on the Island of La Palma, Canary Islands

 • Environmental information

-It stands out because it is one of the finest examples of laurisilva forest in the Canary Islands and it has a pine forest with protected species such as the Canary Island broom and cheirolophus falcisectus.
-It is one of the main breeding grounds for laurisilva pigeons, and in the pine forest, in the south, there are interesting species such as sparrowhawks and buzzards.
+This is one of the spots that best represents laurisilva on the Canary Islands, with incredible pine forests of Canary Island pine, a symbol of the island, as well as other protected plant species, such as the Palma broom and the Las Nieves thistle.
+It is one of the main breeding grounds for laurisilva pigeons, and in the pine forest, in the south, there are interesting species, such as the sparrowhawk and common buzzard.